 Disable unnecessary SQL Server instances and services

-Why should you care about them?
+Why should you care about services that are not needed?

 You may be wasting your precious resources on unused services.